Join the Food

 How do I become a sponsor or partner?

-Please send all media and interview requests to our media team at hi@teamjavier.com, and they will route inquiries to the appropriate team member. -
+Please send all media and interview requests to elizabeth@thehudsonkitchen.com, and they will route inquiries to the appropriate team member.

 2 Payments:

-Join us for a live info session and get a clear, founder-led look at what the Winter ’26 Food Business Bootcamp Startup Accelerator is all about.
-If you’re curious about how the 8-week program works — or whether it’s the right next step for your business — this session is the easiest way to find out.
+Join us for a live info session and get a clear, founder-led look at what the Fall ’26 Food Business Bootcamp Startup Accelerator is all about.
+If you’re curious about how the 8-week program + kitchen membership works — or whether it’s the right next step for your business — this session is the easiest way to find out.

 “The bootcamp was intimate, engaging, and empowering.
 By the end of the workshops, I had clear next steps and priorities to help me focus and stay on track for my launch.
 Thanks to Hudson Kitchen, I feel equipped and ready to bring my brand to life.”